-Previously: Theodore Sturgeon’s “The Man Who Lost the Sea” (1959) in the October 1959 issue of The Magazine of Fantasy and Science Fiction, ed.
-Robert P. Mills.
+Previously: Theodore Sturgeon’s “The Man Who Lost the Sea” in The Magazine of Fantasy and Science Fiction, ed.
+Robert P. Mills (October 1959).
 You can read the story online here.

-Up next: Kris Neville’s “Cold War” (1949) in the October 1949 issue of Astounding Science Fiction, ed.
-John W. Campbell, Jr. You can read it online here.
+Up next: Kris Neville’s “Cold War” in Astounding Science Fiction, ed.
+John W. Campbell, Jr. (October 1949).
+You can read it online here.

 Martinez’s interior art for Theodore L. Thomas’ “Broken Tool” (1959)